travigd/documentation/introduction/internal-architectural-overview.md

 In experimenting with various data structures including redblack trees and B+ trees it turned out that the fine grained lock outperformed the others (a good example of how stupid code can often be faster than well thought out code).

-When there are enough items in the in memory index the in memory index the index will be flushed to disk (known as a PTable or Persistent Table).
+When there are enough items in the in memory index, the index will be flushed to disk (known as a PTable or Persistent Table).
 A PTable is just a sorted group of index entries (remember that they are only 16 bytes each).
-To search a binary search accross the ptables is used.
+To search a binary search accross the PTables is used.
 The search function however has been memoized by storing midpoints in memory (in the future likely ptables will be stored in unmanaged memory as well however the performance on SSDs is very acceptable with only midpoint caching).
 Mid point caching reduces the number of seeks from log(n) by the depth to which midpoints are filled and often all are in memory.

 When a PTable is written a checksum is marked as to the last place in the transaction file the persistent tables cover to.
 If the system were to shut down in must rebuild a memtable from that point forward on start up.
 With default settings the max is 1m items which takes about 3 seconds on most machines tested.
 This value can be tweaked via the command line as well.